CAPITAL CALL OUT!

 - Games and practices held during semester breaks, spring break, and University scheduled and national holidays

 - Various athletic, community service, and fundraising events

 Stunting and tumbling skills are very important to the CU Cheerleading Program.
 Stunting experience is not required to try out or make the squad, but it is highly encouraged.
 All current and future squad members are required to have a back handspring (standing or running) and to work on mastering a back tuck (standing or running).

 “Cappy”, CU’s official mascot, is an important member of the CU Cheerleading Program and Capital University.
 Cappy can be seen alongside the CU Cheerleaders during games and at various campus and community events.

-Capital Cheer will be hosting its next clinic on Saturday, Jan.
-31 for those in grades kindergarten through 12.
-The clinic will be held inside the Capital Center, at the field house.
+Capital Cheer will be hosting its next clinic on Saturday, March 14th.
+The clinic will be held inside the Capital Center field house.